Shell-Company/w0rm/README.md

 # Power-Ups
 GZIP: Compresses your worm, allowing you to collect more data in a smaller space (temporary).

-DeRez: Grants temporary invincibility to the DeRez hazard (a special hazard not currently implemented).
+DeRez: Grants temporary invincibility to derez when colliding with the snakes body.
+3 hits

 Starting the Game

 Open the index.html file in your web browser to start playing.